mujin/mujinwebstackclientcpp/README.rst

   - Official releases always have the MINOR and PATCH version as an even number.
 For example 0.2.4, 0.2.6, 0.4.0, 0.4.2.
   - All versions with the same MAJOR.MINOR number have the same API ande are ABI compatible.

-- There are `git tags <https://github.com/mujin/controllerclientcpp/tags>`_ for official release like v0.2.4.
+- There are `git tags <https://github.com/mujin/webstackclientcpp/tags>`_ for official release like v0.2.4.

 Running on Windows
 ------------------

-By default, library is installed in ``C:\Program Files\mujincontrollerclient``.
+By default, library is installed in ``C:\Program Files\mujinwebstackclient``.

 The installed ``bin`` directory holds all the DLLs and several sample exe programs.